TApplencourt/IRPy/README.md

 ![](https://zippy.gfycat.com/SarcasticOpenHedgehog.gif)

-IRPy (pronounce /kəˈθuːluː/) extend the python `property` function in orderto support lazy evaluation.
+IRPy (pronounce /kəˈθuːluː/) extend the python `property` function in order to support lazy evaluation and mutability of nested properties.
+Lazy evaluation of properties are quite common ([Werkzeug](http://werkzeug.pocoo.org/docs/0.11/utils/#werkzeug.utils.cached_property) for example), but coherence problems can arise if you have inference rule between mutable properties.
+The aim of this library is to solve this problem.

 ##Install
 - With [pip](https://pip.pypa.io/en/stable/):